odisha-ml/website/content/blogs/how-did-we-get-here/dawn-of-ai.md

 topic = "Dawn of AI"
 difficulty = "Beginner"
 +++
 <!-- series_intro -->

 ### Summary

-From Alan Turing’s provocative 1950 question *“Can machines think?”* to the eight-week Dartmouth Workshop that officially christened **Artificial Intelligence** in 1956, this article traces the technical, philosophical, and human currents that sparked the AI revolution.
-You’ll meet the first electronic computers, unpack the famed **Turing Test**, step inside the “Constitutional Convention of AI,” and re-create 1950s-style programs in Python.
-By the end, you’ll see why those early dreams still underlie every prompt you write in 2025.
+From Alan Turing's provocative 1950 question *"Can machines think?"* to the eight-week Dartmouth Workshop that officially christened **Artificial Intelligence** in 1956, this article traces the technical, philosophical, and human currents that sparked the AI revolution.
+You'll meet the first electronic computers, unpack the famed **Turing Test**, step inside the "Constitutional Convention of AI," and re-create 1950s-style programs in Python.
+By the end, you'll see why those early dreams still underlie every prompt you write in 2025.

 ---

 ## Opening Hook

 > *London, 1950.* A young mathematician named **Alan Turing** publishes a daring essay asking whether a machine could ever convince us it is human.
-Fast-forward to *Bhubaneswar, 2025*: an Odia developer pings GPT-4o’s API and gets a production-ready React scaffold in seconds.
-The seamless 21-st-century interaction flows directly from Turing’s “imitation game,” proving that yesterday’s thought experiment is today’s workflow.([en.wikipedia.org][1])
+Fast-forward to *Bhubaneswar, 2025*: an Odia developer pings GPT-4o's API and gets a production-ready React scaffold in seconds.
+The seamless 21-st-century interaction flows directly from Turing's "imitation game," proving that yesterday's thought experiment is today's workflow.[^1]

 Those six short years between **1950 and 1956**—filled with glowing vacuum tubes, punch cards, and bold conjectures—seeded the entire field we now call AI.
-Let’s rewind and watch the sparks fly.
+Let's rewind and watch the sparks fly.

 ---

-## Alan Turing and the “Thinking Machine” (1950)
+## Alan Turing and the "Thinking Machine" (1950)

-### “Computing Machinery and Intelligence”
+### "Computing Machinery and Intelligence"

 In October 1950, Turing published *Computing Machinery and Intelligence* in **Mind**.
-He sidestepped definitional squabbles—*What is thinking?*—by proposing a behavioral benchmark: the **Imitation Game**, later dubbed the **Turing Test**.([en.wikipedia.org][1])
+He sidestepped definitional squabbles—*What is thinking?*—by proposing a behavioral benchmark: the **Imitation Game**, later dubbed the **Turing Test**.[^1]

-> “*Are there imaginable digital computers which would do well in the imitation game?*” —A. M. Turing, 1950.
+> "*Are there imaginable digital computers which would do well in the imitation game?*" —A. M. Turing, 1950.

 #### The Test, Reimagined for Developers

 Picture a black-box API test: you send JSON requests, inspect responses, and decide whether the endpoint is human- or machine-powered.
-That’s the Turing Test in spirit.
+That's the Turing Test in spirit.
 Modern red-team evaluations of LLMs still follow this template, swapping telegram paper for chat logs.
-A 2025 UC San Diego study found **GPT-4.5** fooled judges **73 %** of the time—outscoring real humans.([arxiv.org][2], [nypost.com][3])
+A 2025 UC San Diego study found **GPT-4.5** fooled judges **73 %** of the time—outscoring real humans [^2] [^3].

 #### Why It Was Revolutionary

 * **Behavior over biology** – intelligence became what a system *does*, not what it *is*.
 * **Quantifiable goal** – a testable milestone that researchers (and grant committees) could rally around.
-* **Enduring relevance** – every model leaderboard today measures some flavor of “indistinguishability.”
+* **Enduring relevance** – every model leaderboard today measures some flavor of "indistinguishability."

 > **Call-out — *Why the Turing Test Still Matters***
-> LLM benchmarks like **MT-Bench** and **MMLU** often boil down to one question: *Does this model’s answer feel convincingly human?* The Imitation Game lives on.
+> LLM benchmarks like **MT-Bench** and **MMLU** often boil down to one question: *Does this model's answer feel convincingly human?* The Imitation Game lives on.

 ---